Ulkāmukha Pretarāja: Yulanpen Festival

 A paper effigy of Ulkāmukha Pretarāja in the Toufen Yimin Temple.

-During the Ghost Festival (Yulanpen Festival), it is customary to worship Pudu Gong (a Taoist counterpart to the Flaming-Faced Ghost King) before offering prayers to deceased spirits.
-In Bukit Mertajam, Penang, Malaysia, the largest paper effigy of Dashiye (大士爺) in Northern Malaysia is erected at Pek Kong Cheng (伯公埕).
-This imposing effigy stands 26 feet 8 inches tall and has made the Zhongyuan Festival a major annual event in the region.
+During the Ghost Festival (Yulanpen Festival), Pudu Gong, a Taoist counterpart of Ulkāmukha Pretarāja, is worshipped before offerings are made to deceased spirits.
+In Bukit Mertajam, Penang, Malaysia, a large paper effigy of Dashiye (大士爺) is erected at Pek Kong Cheng (伯公埕).
+The effigy is 26 feet 8 inches tall and is used as part of the annual Zhongyuan Festival celebrations.

-During the festival, large crowds of visitors flock to Bukit Mertajam, drawn primarily to worship the grand effigy of Dashiye — the largest of its kind in Northern Malaysia.
-This magnificent and awe-inspiring effigy is housed within the Dashiye Hall (大士爺殿) of the Bukit Mertajam Zhongyuan Festival Association, located in the heart of the town.
-The golden-clad deity, exuding an imposing and majestic presence, also attracts many foreign tourists who come to witness this cultural spectacle.
+During the festival, people visit the Dashiye Hall (大士爺殿) of the Bukit Mertajam Zhongyuan Festival Association to worship the effigy.

+Close-up of a Mianran Dashi effigy displayed during the Yulanpen Festival in Singapore.

-After the Pudu (Universal Salvation) ceremony is completed, the "Sending Off the Mahāsattva" (送大士) ritual is performed.
-During this ceremony, the paper effigy of Dashiye is dismantled, and the image of Guanyin placed on top is respectfully removed.
+After the Pudu (Universal Salvation) ceremony, the "Sending Off the Mahāsattva" (送大士) ritual is performed.
+The paper effigy of Dashiye is dismantled, and the image of Guanyin placed on top is removed.
 A designated person takes the Guanyin image home for worship.
-With this, Dashiye, the Mountain Gods, the Earth Gods, the Dharma Protectors, and other deities have fulfilled their merits.
-Similarly, the wandering spirits from the Cold Forest Courtyard (寒林院) and the Resting Place for Departed Souls (同歸所好兄弟) are expected to return to the underworld.
+The ritual also marks the end of the ceremonies for Dashiye, the Mountain Gods, the Earth Gods, the Dharma Protectors, and other deities.
+The wandering spirits are then sent back to the underworld.

-To send off the deities back to the heavenly and underworld realms, large amounts of joss paper and spirit money—symbolically called "Golden Mountains" (金山) and "Silver Mountains" (銀山)—are burned.
-The paper effigies of the deities are also ritually incinerated.
+Joss paper and spirit money, known as the "Golden Mountains" (金山) and "Silver Mountains" (銀山), are burned as part of the ceremony.
+Paper effigies of the deities are also burned.

-In some Yulan Festival celebrations, such as the one held in Central Hong Kong's Thirty Houses Yulan Festival, when the Guanyin image is removed and the paper effigy of Dashiye is cremated, bamboo poles are used to vigorously strike the effigy.
-This is done to ensure that no wandering spirits or ghosts remain attached to it before it is sent off.
+In some Yulan Festival celebrations, including the Thirty Houses Yulan Festival in Central Hong Kong, bamboo poles are used to strike the paper effigy when the Guanyin image is removed and the effigy is burned.
+According to the tradition, this is done to ensure that no wandering spirits remain attached to the effigy.